Sourovahmad/Sourovahmad/README.md

 ## I'm a Programmer, Developer (Laravel), and Learner!!
 - Working with Laravel since 2018
-- 🔭 Im just Trying To build our Software Company [Sarlex Technologies][website]!
+- 🔭 Im just Trying To build our Software Company [Sarlex Org][website]!
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other Developers
 - 🥅 2021 Goals: Contribute more to Open Source projects